St. Augustine's 2023 Spring Festival Guide

 Where: Francis Field at 25 West Castillo Drive in historic downtown St. Augustine.

-Free Park and Ride Shuttle for 2023 Festivals in St. Augustine's Historic Downtown
+Free Park and Ride Shuttle for 2025 Festivals

-The City of St. Augustine offers free shuttles for downtown events on every Saturday from March 11 through April 18.
+The City of St. Augustine offers free park-and-ride shuttles for downtown events every Saturday from March 8 through April 19.

 The times of shuttle operation vary by date: